 Half of the website pages now load in less than 500ms

-Lighthouse is also a great reflection of these improvements—AKIRA’s performance score got a 36 point boost, outperforming 75% of the sites on the web and offering improved browsing experience for their customers.
+Lighthouse is also a great reflection of these improvements—AKIRA’s performance score got a 36-point boost, outperforming 75% of the sites on the web and offering an improved customer browsing experience.

 Read the full AKIRA case study.